CommunityBuildAR/WebComponents/README.md

-# Web Components
+# Community BuildAR (CBAR) Web Components
-Community BuildAR (CBAR) web components are designed to help you quickly build nice Web Apps using the CBAR platform.
+CBAR web components are designed to help you quickly build nice Web Apps using the CBAR platform.